DaveThw/davethw.github.io/_posts/2018-02-01-video-conversion.md

 ---
-title: "Video conversion using ffmpeg on Windows"
+title: "Video conversion using ffmpeg (on Windows)"
-categories: Theatre-Royal
+categories: Guides
-tags: ffmpeg
+tags: ffmpeg Theatre-Royal
 excerpt: Step-by-step through using ffmpeg to convert video files (from our video camera) to mp4's
 date: 2018-02-01 11:00
 modified: